 The Essential Components of an Audio Interface

-Analog-to-digital conversion is a complex undertaking that involves a lot of moving parts, but the right interface can streamline your process so you don't have to think about it.
 Some users may not even be interested in the finer details, and that’s okay.
-If you’re a podcaster or a singer/songwriter who plays acoustic guitar, you can grab a simple interface like a Focusrite Scarlett Solo (one mic input) or Scarlett 2i2 (two mic inputs), hook up your gear, open up GarageBand, and be good to go without breaking the bank.
+If you’re a podcaster or a singer-songwriter who plays acoustic guitar, you can grab a simple interface, hook up your gear, open up GarageBand and be good to go without breaking the bank.
 Seriously, it can be that easy if you want.

-But if you’re looking to get the most out of your interface, or if you have greater needs, you’ll want to know the components that come into play.
-That's why we're going to break down the essential ones for you.
+But if you’re looking to get the most out of your interface or if you have greater needs, you’ll want to know the components that come into play.
+That’s why we’re going to break down the essential ones for you.

 Microphone Preamps